magezon/Magento-2-Advanced-Contact/README.md

             <td colspan="6" align="center">
                 <h2>Ajax submission </h2>
                 <p>Ajax-enabled form allows visitors to simply click the send button and submit the form without reloading the page.
 It makes your site faster, more interactive, and user-friendly.
 A great way to enhance user experience!</p>
                 <p><br>Feel free to change, customize the loading icon to upgrade your site’s overall aesthetic.
-Icons in png, gif, and pdf are supported. </p>
+Icons in png, gif, and jpg are supported. </p>
             </td>
         </tr>
         <tr id="Add-contact-form-to-a-page-as-a-widget">